NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Print some info, including DEM size and the solar azimuth and elevation for the images, and exit.
 Invoked from parallel_sfs.

+-t, --session-type <string (default: "")>
+    Select the session type to use for processing.
+Usually it is auto-guessed and need not be specified.
+See :numref:`parallel_stereo` for options.

 --camera-position-step-size <integer (default: 1)>
     Larger step size will result in more aggressiveness in varying the camera position if it is being floated (which may result